Financial considerations when deciding to take a contract

 The calculations indicate that you need to command an extra 50 pence per hour to compensate for each week you wait for a new contract.
 So, unless you feel you can get a fairly significant increase other than a few pounds an hour, you may as well take the contract.

 This time, £20 per hour will yield you a net income of £1612 per month.
-This is £500 less than an IR35 compliant one.
+This is £500 less than a contract where IR35 does not apply.
 So, what do you do?

 Well, if you want to earn the same money as a compliant contract, then you would need to raise your rate to £27 an hour.
 Probably a tough one to negotiate.